leanprover/fp-lean/functional-programming-lean/src/dependent-types/typed-queries.md

 {{#example_decl Examples/DependentTypes/DB.lean RowAppend}}
 ```

-`List.flatMap` applies a function that itself returns a list to every entry in an input list, returning the result of appending the resulting lists in order:
+`List.flatMap`, found in the standard library, applies a function that itself returns a list to every entry in an input list, returning the result of appending the resulting lists in order:
 ```lean
 {{#example_decl Examples/DependentTypes/DB.lean ListFlatMap}}
 ```